-Tonight [Tuesday Oct.
-11, 2016] at sundown begins the Jewish Holiday Yom Kippur.
+On this Sabbath [Friday, September 29, 2017] at sundown begins the Jewish Holiday Yom Kippur.
 This is the Highest Holy Day on the Jewish calendar.
 It marks the culmination of the ten "Days of Awe" from Rosh Hashanah [the Jewish New year] to Yom Kippur [the Day of Atonement].

 The 10 Days of Awe [days of repentance] are considered the High Holy Days for the Jewish people.
 This is a time for serious introspection, a time to consider the sins of the previous year and repent before Yom Kippur.

 Yom Kippur is a day of reconciliation, when Jews strive to make amends with people and to draw closer to God through prayer and fasting."

-The service on the day of Yom Kippur [Wednesday, Oct.
-12, 2016] lasts from morning until nightfall.
+The service on the day of Yom Kippur [Saturday, September 30, 2017] lasts from morning until nightfall.

-Shana Tovah said on Rosh Hashanah and Yom Kippur and throughout the ten Days of Awe means simply 'A Good Year' in Hebrew.
+Shana Tovah said on Rosh Hashanah and Yom Kippur and throughout the ten Days of Awe means simply 'a good year' in Hebrew.
 It is a wish for you to have a good new year.

 On the 10th day just before Yom Kippur the phrase Gmar Chatima Tova is said which means "A good final sealing" or "May you be inscribed [in the book of life] for good".
 It is generally said to also mean "may you have a healthy, peaceful and fulfilling year".

 Please enjoy this beautiful rendition of the recitation of the Kol Nidrei, as sung by the great Johnny Mathis.

 Johnny Mathis Sings The Kol Nidre:

 To hear how beautiful the cello sounds playing the Kol Nidre, here is a version for cello and piano.